idem-lab/vector_atlas_training_resources/README.md

 #### RStudio Education
 <https://education.rstudio.com>

-A series of links to educational resources curated by RStudio --- from beginner, to intermediate, and more advanced topics.
+A series of links to educational resources curated by RStudio &mdash; from beginner, to intermediate, and more advanced topics.

 ### Further R learning